CraneSoftwrights/board-baseball/English/README.md

 <img src="../shared/step-3.png" height="30px"/>

-- the player batting rolls two dice to determine the play according to [basic plays](Z-PLAYS.html)
+- the player batting rolls two dice to determine the play according to the instructions at the dice combination below:

 | | | | | |
 | :--- | :--- | :--- | :--- | :--- |